FourierFlows/FourierFlows.jl/docs/src/grids.md

 altered using the `x0` keyword argument of the `OneDGrid` constructor.
 The grid spacing is ``L_x / n_x``.
 Note that the last point of the domain is a grid-spacing before ``L_x / 2``.
-This is because periodicity implies that the values of any field at the end-points of the domain are equal and, therefore, grid-point values at both these end-points are reduntant.
+This is because periodicity implies that the values of any field at the end-points of the domain are equal and, therefore, grid-point values at both these end-points are redundant.

 We can define an array `u` that contains the values of a function ``u(x)`` on this grid as